No Future Dates to be announced

 Today’s route takes us to the top of the Ardeche Gorges, 1000 feet above the river.
 This spectacular road goes on for 20 miles.
 You’ll want to pull over often to admire the views.
 Watch kayakers as they battle the rapids below.
 Look for mountain goats in impossible places (and occasionally, right on the road, if they think you’ve got food!)

 We recommend a stop at one of the two limestone caverns that are open to visitors.
 Over the millennia, water trickling through the rock has created a fantasy of stalagmites, stalactites, and rock sculptures.
 In one such cavern, right here in the Ardeche gorges, archeologists recently discovered some of the earliest cave paintings ever found.

-After you descend down to river level, cross the Ardeche and take an hour to stroll the narrow streets of photogenic Aigueze.
+After you descend down to the river level, cross the Ardeche and take an hour to stroll the narrow streets of photogenic Aigueze.
 Enjoy a cafe au lait, then visit the old stone ramparts for great views of the river and valley.

 Pont St. Esprit isn’t far, but there are two more options to consider first.
 A short detour on a flower-lined road takes us to the Chapel of St. Agnes, a picturesque 12th-century church in a quiet field.
 A longer option leads to the Cascade du Satadet, where river currents have carved potholes and winding waterfalls into the rock.